egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 spatial and temporal scales of processes and their interactions (Jakeman et al. 2006).*

 - *Describe what modelling framework, approach or class of model you will use to implement your model and relate your choice to the model purpose and analytical objectives described in 1.1.2 and 1.1.3.*

+We will use a correlative model approach for this analysis, where we will attempt to detect and describe patterns in recorded vegetation data in relation to a series of covariates.
+Specifically, the analysis aims to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation (cover and diverstiy) within regulated river channels (See 1.1.2).
+We will initially use generalised linear mixed effects models (GLMM) with binomial family distribution for cover data (successes from trials) and Poisson family for species richness (counts).
+The exact model family will be determined based on an iterative process of model fitting and model checking (with posterior predictive checks) to ensure that the fitted model family is appropriate for the data being modelled (see Section 3.1.3, below).
+We believe that GLMMs are a robust approach for our objectives and data structure, with a key feature of the random effects allowing for the hierarchical sampling design and repeated measures.

 ### 3.1.1 Operationalising Model Variables

 - *Specify how you will operationalise the response variables in the model.
 This should relate directly to the analytical and or management objectives specified during the problem formulation phase.
   Operationalisations could include:*

   - *the extent of a response,*
   - *an extreme value,*
   - *a trend,*
   - *a long-term mean,*
   - *a probability distribution,*
   - *a spatial pattern,*
   - *a time-series,*
   - *qualitative change, such as a direction of change or*
   - *the frequency, location, or probability of some event occurring (Jakeman, 2006).*

 - *Provide a rationale for your choices, including why plausible alternatives were not chosen.*

 - *For the remaining model variables, specify each variable and their nature of their treatment (e.g. lumped/distributed, linear/non-linear, stochastic/deterministic, Jakeman, 2006).*

+The two primary response variables are plant cover and species richness (see 1.1.4), which will be operationalised in slightly different ways depending on the timeframe: 1) short term-in response to a single event (i.e. before and after); and 2) medium term (2-10 years) in relation to typical flow regimes (flow elevation/duration/timing) over that period.
+Both will be using the extent of a response of particular groups of plants at particular bank elevations in relation to flow events (factor condition of before or after an specific event) or flow values (e.g. days of flow to a specific elevation within a year/season), as well as the additional covariates of exotic plant cover and livestock grazing.
+This will enable an evaluation of variation in plant responses at different elevations in relation to the primary management action (flow) as well as identify the relative impacts of flow and the covariates of exotic plants (interacting with flow) and livestock grazing.

 ### 3.1.2 Model Structure

 *Specify model structural features, including:*

 - *the functional form of interactions,*
 - *data structures,*
 - *measures used to specify links,*
 - *any bins or discretisation of continuous variables (Jakeman, 2006).*

+Interactions are expected within the proposed models, such as those between elevation and flow, as well as flow, livestock grazing and weeds.
+For some model options, flow data may not be required, and elevation may be used as a surrogate for flow (e.g. x elevation represents x flow).
+In this case, a three-way interaction between elevation, grazing and weeds may be used to evaluate vegetation responses.
+Event-based (short term) models evaluating hanges before and after an event would require a fourth interacting term for period (before or after event).
+Isolating the effects of elevation, flow or period could then be done using post-hoc tests.
+Data structures are broadly defined in 2.3 and 2.4.2 for the different variables proposed for the study.
+Plant richness data are counts \[Poisson\], cover data are hits (successes) from points (trials, where n=40 for all sub-transects) \[binomial\], flow data may take a range of forms indicated earlier, elevation is provided in mAHD but is likely to be input into the model as an ordinal categorical factor with bins based on known elevation of flow events (e.g. freshes), grazing at this stage may be a binomial indicator of presence or absence, or alternatively as a categorical factor indicating the presence/absence of cattle or sheep.

+The model structure will be refined through the pilot analysis (described in Section a.b.c), one aspect of which will be to assess model convergence with different levels of interactions (model convergence checks are described in Section a.b.c).
+If models do not converge with the above-specified interactions, higher order interactions will be progressively removed from the model (i.e., three way interactions will be removed, then two-way interactions).
+Two-way interactions will be removed in the following order (based on their hypothesised ecological importance, see Section 1.x.y): CJ TO FILL.

+The following terms will be included as random effects: TO BE DETERMINED (site, year, transect nested within site, point nested within transect, species nested within functional grouping).
+Random slopes too (effects by functional grouping?).
+TO BE DISCUSSED WITH CJ.

 ### 3.1.3 Model Class / Family

 - *Specify which family of statistical distributions you will use in your model, and describe any transformations, or link functions.*
 - Justify your decision based on the purpose, objectives, prior knowledge and logistical constraints (Jakeman, 2006) specified in the problem formulation phase.\*
 - Include in your rational for selection, detail about which variables the model outputs are sensitive to, what aspects of their behaviour are important, and any associated spatial or temporal dimensions in sampling.\*

+The two key vegetation response variables have Poisson and binomial families (distributions) as indicated above in 3.1.2.
+The count data for richness will use a log link function, while the binomial proportion data will use a logit link function.
+These distributions have been selected based on the type of data and the expected data distributions, however there may be unknown issues with these approaches due to actual data distributions not matching our expectations, such as an unaccounted for high prevalence of zeros in the data.
+Inflated zeros are likely to occur for both variables but the relative proportion of those among sampling units and how closely these relate with covariates is unknown.
+A formal sensitivity analysis has not yet been completed and so we are unaware of what variables the model outputs are most sensitive to.
+The many potential forms of flow and/or elevation data is a key area of possible variation in the variable behaviour, which is currently unknown.
+There are also many spatial and temporal dimensions associated with the data, such as the hierarchical scales of sub-transect, transect, site, reach, waterway, basin, and State.
+There will be spatial autocorrelation within the data at each of these levels, such as northern waterways or river basins being more similar to southern counterparts due to climate and geomorphology differences.
+The extent of the variation among the different spatial scale is currently unknown and is an important aspect of the study to evaluate.
+Temporal patterns are also important due to the longitudinal nature of the data collection and different seasons of survey (i.e. different proximity to different flow/climate periods).
+Careful consideration of these aspects will be important in the model design, as per section 2.4.2.

 ### 3.2 Model Structure and Parameter Estimation